Sign In

 • Camera storeroom for film stock and often for camera boxes that can’t fit on the camera truck.
 If filming happens nearby, this is also used for charging batteries.

-The amount of paperwork the production office generates during pre-production is vast.
-One of the first jobs is to compile (and update as production advances) the unit list and phone list with the crew's contact information, a supplier list with all the relevant companies involved with the production also needs to be created and maintained.
-Scripts will need to be watermarked, copied, and distributed along with the schedule, weekly diary, and storyboards.
+The amount of paperwork the production office generate during pre-production is vast.
+One of the first jobs is to compile (and update as production advances) the unit list and phone list with the crew's contact information, a suppliers list with all the relevant companies involved with the production also needs to be created and maintained.
+Scripts will need to be watermarked, copied and distributed along with the schedule, weekly diary and storyboards.
 Other paperwork the production office will be sending out and filing upon return are:

-• Collection and logging of relevant data for accounts including passport and driver's licenses of all crew.
+• Collection and logging of relevant data for accounts including passport and drivers licences of all crew.

 • Updating the insurers of any relevant notes that concern the production policy.

-• Organizing and providing catering for interdepartmental production and studio meetings.
+• Organising and providing catering for interdepartmental production and studio meetings.

-• Distribution and collection on the signature of Non-Disclosure Agreements (NDS)
+• Distribution and collection on signature of Non-Disclosure Agreements (NDS)

-While creating the legal infrastructure for the production, the production office is responsible for sorting out the travel and accommodation for cast and crew while filming on location, if filming overseas logistics can become quite detailed with freight containers housing equipment, costumes, and sundries traveling by air, road and sea.
-The coordinator will also be booking any required vaccinations for the crew going abroad and medicals for the director, DoP, and lead actors for insurance purposes.
+While creating the legal infrastructure for the production, the production office is responsible for sorting out the travel and accommodation for cast and crew while filming on location, if filming overseas logistics can become quite detailed with freight containers housing equipment, costumes and sundries travelling by air, road and sea.
+The coordinator will also be booking any required vaccinations for crew going abroad and medicals for the director, DoP and lead actors for insurance purposes.

-Moving closer to principal photography the coordinator will be penciling (booking in provisional dates) rentals & hire including camera, sound, DIT, grips, and lighting.
-Penciling in vehicles including tech trucks, private hire cars, unit base vehicles, and departmental runarounds and arranging ID badges and parking for all 'new starters’.
+Moving closer to principal photography the coordinator will be pencilling (booking in provisional dates) rentals & hire including camera, sound, DIT, grips and lighting.
+Pencilling in vehicles including tech trucks, private hire cars, unit base vehicles and departmental runarounds and arranging ID badges and parking for all ‘new starters’.
 Working closely with the location team the production office will also be coordinating the technical recces for the HoDs.

 Principle photography:

 While all eyes are turned to set during principal photography the production office will be dealing with any changes to the schedule and trying to stay one step ahead of the shooting schedule.
 The office shows no sign of slowing down once in production, each evening after wrap, paperwork is collated and processed.
-The AD report, camera report sheets, script supervisors progress report, marked-up scripts, sound reports, DIT (digital reports), and extra chits will be amongst them.
-The production coordinator will use the above to create the wrap report, which is distributed to relevant parties such as the studio, financial controller, producers, and editors.
-The production office is the primary source of communication between the studio or production company, which can require daily progress updates at any time.
+The AD report, camera report sheets, script supervisors progress report, marked up scripts, sound reports, DIT (digital reports) and extra chits will be amongst them.
+The production coordinator will use the above to create the wrap report, which is distributed to relevant parties such as the studio, financial controller, producers and editors.
+The production office is the primary source of communication between the studio or production company, who can require daily progress updates at any time.
 These become especially detailed if the day is packed with stunts, large background scenes, aerial shots or explosions.

-Working in conjunction with the ADs and Locations Department, the production office will be generating ongoing information such as the call sheets and movement orders, which are distributed each evening so the cast and crew know where and what they are filming the following day.
+Working in conjunction with the ADs and Locations Department, the production office will be generating ongoing information such as the callsheets and movement orders, which are distributed each evening so the cast and crew know where and what they are filming the following day.
 Included are the weather reports, sunrise/sunset times, and if working by the coast - the tide timetable.
-Each morning the office PA will be printing copies of the sides, which are either prepared by the assistant directors on wrap the previous day or before the cast arrives at the unit base in the morning.
+Each morning the production office runner will be printing copies of the sides, which are either prepared by the assistant directors on wrap the previous day or before the cast arrive at unit base in the morning.
 They are never distributed until the day of filming.
-Any amendments to distributed paperwork are usually printed on paper of another color to avoid confusion.
-For this reason, the production office will require an ample stock of colored paper that will have a designated sequential order.
+Any amendments to distributed paperwork are usually printed on paper of another colour to avoid confusion.
+For this reason, the production office will require an ample stock of coloured paper that will have a designated sequential order.
 During production the office will also be looking after:

 • Equipment hire can be necessary at any stage of production due to malfunctions or the nature of a shot changing.

 • New cast members or ‘daily’ crew are brought onto the production which necessitates new contracts along with travel and sometimes accommodation arrangements.
-They will be added to the various production lists such as quick dial phone lists, unit lists or cast lists to be included in production distribution.
+They will be added to the various production lists such as quick dial phone list, unit list or cast list to be included in production distribution.

 • Location prep or strike.

 • Risk assessments.
-The production office is responsible for collecting and distributing risk assessments to the insurance company, studio, cast, and crew.
-These are sent via email and made available at the unit base.
+The production office is responsible for collecting and distributing risk assessments to the insurance company, studio, cast and crew.
+These are sent via email and made available at unit base.

 • Making specialist appointments such as medical/dental appointments.